thephpleague/omnipay/README.md

 [![Latest Stable Version](https://poser.pugx.org/omnipay/omnipay/version)](https://packagist.org/packages/omnipay/omnipay)
 [![Total Downloads](https://poser.pugx.org/omnipay/omnipay/d/total)](https://packagist.org/packages/omnipay/omnipay)

-Omnipay is a payment processing library for PHP.
+Omnipay is a payment processing library for PHP 7.1+.
 It has been designed based on ideas from [Active Merchant](http://activemerchant.org/), plus experience implementing dozens of gateways for [CI Merchant].
 It has a clear and consistent API, is fully unit tested, and even comes with an example application to get you started.